 17-23

-Southern blot hybridization A technique to detect a specific gene by the following procedures: After restriction enzyme digestion of DNA, DNA is isolated and denatured to a single-stranded form with electrophoresis.
+Southern Blot Hybridization A technique to detect a specific gene by the following procedures: After restriction enzyme digestion of DNA, DNA is isolated and denatured to a single-stranded form with electrophoresis.
 Using capillary action, the singlestranded DNA is transferred to a nylon membrane and hybridized with a target probe to detect the target gene.
 This technique is used for analysis of abnormal changes in DNA in a quantitative and qualitative manner.

-Epstein-Barr virus anti-VCA IgG
+EB virus Anti-VCA IgG

 0.2